elixir-europe/infectious-diseases-toolkit/contribute/tool-resource-update.md

 1. Make sure the tool you want to add is not yet already described in the [yaml file](https://github.com/elixir-europe/infectious-diseases-toolkit/blob/main/_data/tool_and_resource_list.yml).
 If so, go to step 3, if not, follow the next step.

-1. Click on the pencil icon seen on GitHub of the [main yaml file](https://github.com/elixir-europe/infectious-diseases-toolkit/blob/main/_data/tool_and_resource_list.yml) as described in our GitHub Guide.
+1. Click on the pencil icon seen on GitHub of the [main yaml file](https://github.com/elixir-europe/infectious-diseases-toolkit/blob/main/_data/tool_and_resource_list.yml) as described in our [GitHub Guide](/contribute/github-way).
 Add your tool or resource at the bottom of the file following the structure described in the [The main yaml file section of this page](#the-main-yaml-file).
 Make sure the indentation follows the one of the previous listed items.
-Copy the content of the yaml file and paste in in an online yaml validator in case of doubt.
+Copy the content of the yaml file and paste it in an online yaml validator in case of doubt.

 1. Copy the `tool_id` of the tool or resource